Human Transport system, Structure of human circulatory system (heart, blood vessels & blood)

 Transport in human

-The process of transport takes place in the human body through two systems which are closely connected with each other, these systems are Blood vascular system ( Circulatory system ) and Lymphatic system.
+The process of transport takes place in the human body through two systems that are closely connected with each other, these systems are the Blood vascular system ( Circulatory system ) and the Lymphatic system.

 Circulatory system